Here are some of the program staff that students and teachers will work with during their trip.

 Camp Director Karyn Bonner is originally from Edinburgh, Scotland, and has been working with College Settlement for over 30 years.
 Karyn has two teenage children, Rob and Rosie who also love spending time enjoying nature outdoors.
 After graduating college in Edinburgh and quickly realizing a career illustrating natural history was not as much fun as actually being teaching about it, Karyn left the art world behind and instead worked with experiential/environmental education programs all over the USA.
 College Settlement has always been her favorite place in the world, and where her favorite teachers, kids, bugs, ponds and creeks are!
 Her hobbies include photography, art, mud runs, anything camp-related, and most of all, being a “mum.”

 Assistant Camp Director Joshua Davis is originally from Michigan by way of Canada, and has been with College Settlement for 19 years.
-Josh lives on-site with his wife and two daughter Grace and Sophie – both of whom often come out on lessons with the camp kids!
+Josh lives on-site with his wife and two daughters, Grace and Sophie, both of whom often come out on lessons with the camp kids!
 Josh is a Temple graduate with a background in sociology.
 Other than his work at our base camp, Josh also ran our Spruce Run Outpost for a few years.
 Josh is an accomplished musician, a talent his oldest daughter Grace seems to have inherited!
 Josh is often found at Pennypack Farm, as he is an avid gardener himself.

 Our Teacher Naturalists